Interpretation Services

-Recurring or Ad Hoc Needs
+Recurring or One-Time Needs

 Quatre individus représentent quatre aspects du web actuel : la discussion, le partage, la découverte et la recherche.
 Graphisme vectoriel.